-- Choose spotlighting over screenshots: Spotlighting, an action that highlights where UI elements are in the Console, demonstrates position so that users can identify elements without searching an image.
+- Choose spotlighting over screenshots: Spotlighting, an action that highlights where UI elements are in the Google Cloud console, demonstrates position so that users can identify elements without searching an image.

 - Alternate view: If possible, provide a link to your tutorial content offered as static content; this gives users the freedom to pick how they'd like to consume the provided information.

 - Tips appreciated: Where applicable, add in tips (called out by "**Tip:**") to provide users with more intuitive solutions and best practices.